-&quot;Interest expenses" mainly includes the interest for the bonds.
-In 2018, apart from commitment and other fees, the position "Other financial expenses" mainly includes the call premium of the tender offer related to the EUR bond.
+"Interest expenses" mainly includes the interest for the bonds.
+In 2018, apart from commitment and other fees, the position "Other financial expenses" mainly included the call premium of the tender offer related to the MEUR 500 bond.

 25. INCOME TAX EXPENSES